BuildForSDGCohort2/Team-253-Group-A-Backend/ai_part/model_api/api-quickstart/README.md

 #### Step 2 - Deploy the docker file as an app in Azure

-1- Go to [App Services](https://portal.azure.com/#blade/HubsExtension/BrowseResource/resourceType/Microsoft.Web%2Fsites) in your Azure account
+1- Go to [App Services](https://portal.azure.com/#blade/HubsExtension/BrowseResource/resourceType/Microsoft.Web%2Fsites) in your Azure account.
-2- Click on Add
+2- Click on Add.
 3- In the [Create Web App](https://portal.azure.com/#create/Microsoft.WebSite) section, fill in the:
 * **Project Details**
     * Subscription
     * Resource Group